AxelAramburu/AxelAramburu/README.md

    There are a list of **private projects** I worked on:
    - Zoma Okaz (Website like Ebay/Amazon), project in progress...
-   - MEV Bot on Solana and Ethereum chains with fork of local blockchain and deployement of full node on each chains
+   - MEV Arbitrage Bot on Solana and Ethereum chains

 ## Security Researcher 🛡️
 I'm also a bug hunter/auditor and a security researcher on Blockchain/Web3, mostly on Ethereum and Solana chain.
 I'm very passionate with Zk Rollup and bridge/cross-chain technologies.